ana-brendel/batfish/verification/README.md

 _**To run the provided examples, look at the jupyter notebook in this directory titled (VerificationExamples.ipynb).**_

+The jupyter notebook (`VerificationExamples.ipynb`) contains descriptions for the API and examples of how it should be used.

 ## Understanding the Results
 Here is an example response from running the current `verify` `pybatfish` question: